fanf2/hg64/README.md

 satisfy a particular rank error requirement; in contrast, `hg64` is designed around a target value error.)

+The size of a `hg64` histogram depends on the range of values in the data stream, not the length of the data stream.
+The update performance is roughly constant, and mostly depends on cache locality.

 You can adjust the number of bits used in a `hg64` key by defining the `KEYBITS` preprocessor macro at compile time.
 Smaller keys require less memory, but are less accurate.
 The default is 12 bits; 10 bits is